hoseinpur/hoseinpur.github.io/_pages/about.md

 ## Reimplementing and Reproducing Papers
 I have experience with independent research.
 I have implemented the "Trace Oddity: Methodologies for Data-Driven Traffic Analysis on Tor" paper and reproduced the original results by running and tracking experiments.

-To accompany this work, I will submit a blog post.

-currently I am also working on the similar paper.
+To accompany this work, I will submit a blog post. currently I am working on similar papers.

 ## Professional Experience
 Additionally, I have professional experience working as Student Researcher (HiWi) at the Technical University of Kaiserslautern.
 There I worked on different projects.
+Check out my CV for a detailed descriptions.

 ## Teaching and Community Contributions
 To further contribute to the Machine Learning and Cyber Security community, I have a YouTube channel and Instagram page where I publish educational content.